timtroendle/coming-clean-workshop-series/README.md

 Next sessions:

+* 12 February 2019 -- Stop working and let Euler do your job. (_🤖_)

+Previous sessions:

 * 17 December 2018 --  Contemplative 🎄🎅 session: How to maximise your brain day (_Prof Prof Lilliestam and everyone_, this time already at 15:00)
-* 15 January 2019 -- to be defined
-* 29 January 2019 -- to be defined (TdLab not available)

-Previous sessions:

 * 11 December 2018 -- Working away from your desk / remote office --- what works, what doesn't (_Léon and everyone_; this time already at 16:30)
 * 27 November 2018 -- Showdown! ⚔️ Epic battle of the reference managers. (participate and defend yours!)
 * 13 November 2018 -- Search anything using Alfred (_Tim_)